ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 });
 ```

 **Note:** This is just a template to get you started.
-As you go through this, you will need to do some things on your own, such as importing various objects and operators from the appropriate libraries (often `@angular/core/testing` or `rxjs/operators`).
+As you go through this, you will need to do some things on your own, such as importing various objects and functions from the appropriate libraries (often `@angular/core/testing` or `rxjs`).
 You can use your editor's automatic import feature or you can manually add the import.
 You will not be told by the labs when you need them, but your editor will let you know.

 ### login